zzhikai/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about sample output:**
 The sample output shown in this guide is for illustration purposes only.
-The actual GUI might differ slightly depending upon Operating System.
+The actual GUI might differ slightly depending on whether Windows/ Mac is used.
 </div>

 <br>